magnusdottirlab/Differential-Expression/README.md

 # Differential-Expression-Analysis-RNA-seq
-R scripts for differential expression analysis with Sleuth and DESeq2.
+R scripts for differential expression analysis of RNA-seq data with Sleuth and DESeq2.

 Uses both Sleuth and DESeq2 to run differential expression analysis on results from Kallisto.